wfgilman/plaid-elixir/README.md

 - `dev` - development.plaid.com
 - `prod`- production.plaid.com

-Finally, you can pass in custom configuration for [HTTPoison](https://github.com/edgurgel/httpoison).
+Finally, you can pass in custom configuration for [HTTPoison](https://github.com/edgurgel/httpoison), the HTTP client used by this library.
 It's recommended you extend the receive timeout for Plaid, especially for retrieving historical transactions.

 ## Runtime configuration